awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-codebuild-project.md

 *Update requires*: [Replacement](using-cfn-updating-stacks-update-behaviors.md#update-replacement)

 `ServiceRole`  <a name="cfn-codebuild-project-servicerole"></a>
-The ARN of the service role that AWS CodeBuild uses to interact with services on your behalf\.
+The Arn of the service role that AWS CodeBuild uses to interact with services on your behalf\.
 *Required*: Yes
 *Type*: String
 *Update requires*: [No interruption](using-cfn-updating-stacks-update-behaviors.md#update-no-interrupt)